nkinnan/esphome-pace-bms/README.md

 These *writable* settings are only available for `type=MASTER`

 - **System Date and Time** - Allows access to the BMS internal real-time clock
-- **Shutdown** - A button which sends the shutdown command to the BMS
+- **Shutdown** - A button which sends the shutdown command to the BMS (this will effectively cause a "reboot" unless the BMS is idle - any charge or discharge current will cause the BMS to "wake up" making this "look like" a reboot instead of a shutdown)

 # Supported BMS Configuration (read / write) - **Protocol Version 25 ONLY**